 - A comfortable desk chair to give my shoulders and back support

 I also try to schedule a maximum of three teaching hours at a time.
 I take breaks between so that I can stretch and move around a bit.
+Plus, it can be difficult to always be “upbeat” when teaching children and playing lots of classroom games!

 Is Online Teaching Worth It?